How long does a hip prosthesis last?

 • Inflammatory reactions

-Chapter 2: Current Studies – How long does a hip replacement really last?
+Chapter 2: Current studies – How long does a hip prosthesis really last?

-The latest systematic reviews, registry data and international endoprosthetics registries show a consistent picture:
+The latest systematic reviews, registry data, and international arthroplasty registries show a consistent picture:

-• > 90% of all hip replacements last at least 15 years
+• > 90 % of all hip prostheses hold at least 15 years

-• Some modern ceramic-on-ceramic bearing pairs achieve a lifespan of > 30 years
+• Some modern ceramic-ceramic articulations achieve > 30 years

 • cementless titanium prostheses